codewars/docs/content/languages/c/authoring/memory-management-techniques.md

 </details>

 This approach mimics the behavior of higher level languages, where functions are able to allocate and return arrays without problems.
-It seems a natural way for many authors, but, sometimes surplrisingly for them, it's often a bad one.
-It's often bad from the design point of view, but, even worse, in production setups it can be straight invalid and can lead to crashes.
+It seems a natural way for many authors, but, sometimes surprisingly for them, it's often a bad one.
+It's often bad from a design point of view, but, even worse, in production setups it can be straight invalid and can lead to crashes.

 ### Memory managed by tests